scottlaird/incremental-compress/README.md

 $ go install github.com/scottlaird/incremental-compress@latest
 ```

-This will write an `incremenal-compress` executable into your Go
+This will write an `incremental-compress` executable into your Go
 binary directory, typically `~/go/bin`.

 ## Usage